After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Journaling

 Write your thoughts and feelings in a journal.
 This will allow you to express your feelings in your own way.
-You may even find it helpful to write letters, poems, or songs to your baby or about your baby.
+You can write letters, poems, or songs to your baby or about your baby.

 Make an Album or Memory Box